In this article, I discuss candida and its connection to celiac disease and the gluten-free diet. Please see my disclosures.

 It’s not easy to treat candida and it takes time and long-term lifestyle and dietary changes.
 Treating candida involves the following three steps:

 (1) Kill the yeast

-You must first kill the yeast.
+You must first kill the yeast as a first step to ridding of candida.
 You can do this by starving it out of your system.
-Yeast feeds off sugar, so eliminating sugar and all grains is a natural, but prolonged, way you can “treat” candida.
+Yeast feeds off sugar, so eliminating sugar and all grains is a natural, but prolonged, way to “treat” candida.

 Some doctors will prescribe antifungal medications such as Nizoral and fluconazole to get the yeast out of the body.
 While the medication can provide immediate relief, it must be supported with long-term dietary and lifestyle changes because post-medication recurrence of candida is common.

 You can repopulate your gut with beneficial bacteria by adding a high quality, therapeutic dosage of probiotics (50-90 billion CFUs) to your supplement schedule.
 Take the therapeutic dosage for the first 30-90 days, then, once you feel better, switch to a maintenance dosage of 30-50 billion CFUs.
 Be sure to discuss any supplements you take with your doctor.

 You can help the beneficial bacteria grow by eating plenty of nutrient-dense, alkalizing foods (mainly vegetables, which are prebiotics that feed good bacteria) while avoiding highly acidic foods (meats, sugar, carbonated sodas, etc.).
 This should be a long-term dietary and lifestyle changes as candida often finds its way back into your gut if it’s not fully resolved and managed at the start.